 Following an Exchange Listing, the second part of the incentive fee is a capital gains incentive fee that will be determined and payable in arrears as of the end of each fiscal year (or upon termination of the Investment Advisory Agreement, as of the termination date), and equals 15% of the Company's realized capital gains as of the end of the fiscal year following an Exchange Listing.
 In determining the capital gains incentive fee payable to the Adviser, the Company will calculate the cumulative aggregate realized capital gains and cumulative aggregate realized capital losses since inception, and the aggregate unrealized capital depreciation as of the date of the calculation, as applicable, with respect to each of the investments in the Company's portfolio.
 For this purpose, cumulative aggregate realized capital gains, if any, equals the sum of the differences between the net sales price of each investment, when sold, and the amortized cost of such investment.
 Cumulative aggregate realized capital depreciation equals the sum of the amounts by which the net sales price of each investment, when sold, is less than the amortized cost of such investment since inception.
 Aggregate unrealized capital depreciation equals the sum of the difference, if negative, between the valuation of each investment as of the calculation date and the amortized cost of such investment.
-At the end of the applicable year, the amount of capital gains that will serve as the basis for the calculation of the capital gains incentive aggregate realized capital gains incentive fee for such year equals 15% of such amount, as applicable, less the aggregate more the end of the sum of any capital gains incentive fee spaid in respect to our portfolio of investments.
-If this number is positive at the end of such year, then the capital gains incentive fee spaid applicable Listing.
+At the end of the applicable year, the amount of capital gains that will serve as the basis for the calculation of the capital gains incentive aggregate realized capital gains incentive fee for such year equals 15% of such amount, as applicable, less the aggregate meating agregate realized capital gains incentive fee spaid in respect to our portfolio of investments.
+If this number is positive at the end of such year, then the capital gains incentive fee for such year equals 15% of such amount, as applicable, less the aggregate amount of any capital gains incentive fees paid in respect of the Company's portfolio in all prior years following an Exchange L